hilaryparker/catsplainr/README.md

 **catsplainr** makes a cat translate S3 objects into text using standard templates in a simple and convenient way.

-For help with the **catsplainr** R-package, there is a vignette available in the /vignettes folder.

 # Installation